jesmith17/mongobank/LAB1.md

 Response should come back and show you are customer record with the ID field populated.

+> [!TIP]
-** Note: You can also use the example payloads in tools like Postman if you prefer
+> You can also use the example payloads in tools like Postman if you prefer

 #### Updating a customer

 Execute the above REST call but change some of the data attributes and observe the behavior of the customer record.

-### ?
-What could be done to prevent the update from happening ? ###